PaskLab/adastry-ui/docs/docs/export/rewards-csv.md

 | 2023-01-05 21:44:51Z | 386   | 548.349132 | 0   | 167.57           | USD                | 20739.034394 | 20521.586431    | 183.981623    | 364.367509 | 0            | 0         | Epoch 386 for stake1u9... |

 - **Rewards**
   - Total rewards received during the epoch.
-Include both stake rewards and operation fee.
+Includes both stake rewards and operation fee.
-  - The rewards are displayed even if sent to a separated rewards account.
+  - The rewards are displayed even if sent to a separate rewards account.
 See [Shared Pool](/learn/docs/services/shared-pool).
   - If the pool is shared among multiple owners, or the rewards account differ from the pledge account, the Multi-owner format is preferred.
 - **Account Balance**
   - The account balance is calculated to determine the right stake share of an account.
 See [Shared Pool](/learn/docs/services/shared-pool).
 - **Stake Rewards**
   - Share of the received rewards related to the **Active Stake** of the account.
 - **Op Rewards**
   - Share of the operation fees.
-Operation fees are split equally among owners account.
+Operation fees are split equally among owners accounts.

 ### Multi-Owner SPO Format